-The Cambridge day retreat will take place on Saturday 22nd September, at the Quaker Meeting House, 91 – 93 Hartington Grove, Cambridge CB1 7UB.
+On Saturday 19th October, we’ll be having our annual Cambridge day retreat, at the Quaker Meeting House, 91 – 93 Hartington Grove, Cambridge CB1 7UB.
 Doors will be open from 10.00am, with the retreat starting at 10.30am and ending at 4.00pm.
 The schedule for the day can be found here.
-You’re welcome to come along for part of the day, if you’re not able to stay for the whole retreat.
-If you are attending for the whole day, please bring a packed lunch with you.
-It would be very helpful if you were able to bring your own meditation equipment.
-There will be lifts offered from the Priory – if you’d like a lift (or are able to offer one), please contact me.
+If you’re not able to stay for the whole retreat, you’re welcome to come along for part of the day.
+If you’re attending the whole retreat, please bring a packed lunch with you.
+It would be very helpful if you could bring your own meditation equipment.
+There will be lifts offered from Norwich – please contact the Priory for more details.

-We’ll be celebrating the Priory’s fifth anniversary on Sunday 4th November and you are warmly invited to join us.
-The morning will include two meditation periods, starting at 9.30 and 10.00, followed by a festival ceremony for our founder, Rev. Master Jiyu-Kennett, at 10.40.
-Then there will be coffee with a Dharma talk and discussion.
-You are welcome to come along for any part of the schedule.
+On Sunday 3rd November, we’ll be celebrating the Priory’s sixth anniversary.
+There will be two meditation periods, at 9.30am and 10.00am, followed by a festival ceremony for the founder of our order, Rev. Master Jiyu-Kennett, at 10.45am.
+There will then be coffee with a Dharma talk and discussion, followed by a bring-and-share vegetarian lunch.
+You are welcome to come along for any part of the morning’s schedule.

-The Priory will be closed 1st – 8th October (inclusive), except for the Tuesday (2nd) and the Wednesday (3rd), when it will be open from 7.30pm, for the Sangha to meet together to meditate and then listen to a recorded Dharma talk.
+The Priory will be closed 17th – 30th September, except for the Tuesday and Wednesday evenings, when it will be open as usual, for people to meet together to meditate and then listen to a recorded Dharma talk.

 With best wishes and in gassho,